 Oh wait.
 It means “a lot.”

-Back to the recipe.
+Back to this sweet potato quinoa burgers recipe.
 In addition to quinoa and chickpeas, this recipe also includes kale and sweet potatoes too.
 Here’s a breakdown of some of the healthiness this sandwich provides you:

 - Sweet Potatoes are rich in Vitamin A, Vitamin C, Beta-carotene (especially with the inclusion of fat from the cashews), Potassium and Fiber just to name a few.

 - Quinoa delivers a powerful punch of protein, fiber, folate, iron and much, much more.

 - Gluten-free – OK, this is technically not an ingredient, but whether you’re sensitive to gluten or not (All the hip kids are though), it’s probably not a bad idea to have some meals that are free of gluten.
 You know, here and there.

 - Chickpeas provide something we’re all looking for, satiety.
 People who eat chickpeas report feeling satisfied with their food and as a result, eat less throughout the day.
 You GO Chickpeas!
 Maybe that’s because the garbanzo bean (the chickpea’s other name) is chockfull of fiber.
 Just 2 cups delivers all the fiber you need in an entire day!
 Chickpeas also deliver nutrients such as manganese, folate, iron, and protein.

 - Ground Flax Seeds are one of the best sources of omega-3 fats.
 They also deliver on selenium, B1, and copper, in addition to other goodies.

 - Cashews are relatively low fat compared to most nuts, and over 80% of the fat they contain is the unsaturated kind.
 Eating nuts like cashews have been linked to lower risk of cardiovascular disease.
 And the great news is, you don’t have to eat a lot of them to get that benefit.
 Cashews also come assembled with copper, magnesium, and zinc.